Using a heated dry cycle in your Maytag dishwasher

 To set the heated dry cycle, most models have a separate button for heated dry.
 Heated dry is automatically selected for certain cycles on most dishwashers.
 If you do not want a heated dry cycle you must de-select the button.

-See your Use & Care Guide to set the cycle and other options that are available on your dishwasher.
+See your Owner's Manual to set the cycle and other options that are available on your dishwasher.

 If you would like to download or view product literature for your appliance, please visit our Manuals and Literature page.

 - When using a "quick" wash or "1 Hour" wash cycle, you will need to select the Heated Dry option if desired.
 If the Heated dry is not selected, your "quick" cycle will not provide a dry program and your dishes will remain damp

 - If you choose not to select the Heated dry option with the "quick" cycle, you may want to open your dishwasher door slightly after the cycle ends, otherwise moisture may re-condense back onto your dishes and walls of dishwasher

 - Some models have a choice of "High" or "Low" heated dry.
 Tap the Heated Dry button to toggle between High, Low, or Off

 - Selecting the Heated Dry option will increase the overall completion time of the cycle